borgbackup/borg/docs/installation.rst

 There are different ways to install |project_name|:

-- :ref:`distribution-package` - easy and fast if a package is available from your operating system.
+- :ref:`distribution-package` - easy and fast if a package is available from your distribution / for your operating system.
 - :ref:`pyinstaller-binary` - easy and fast, we provide a ready-to-use binary file that comes bundled with all dependencies.
 - :ref:`source-install`, either: